nicholasburka/reach-vue-tutorial/README.md

 ```
 Manually select your options, and choose Vuex and whatever other options you want, like Vue Router.

-cd into the project, and install the Reach executable and Reach front-end stdlib
+cd into the project, and install the Reach executable and Reach front-end stdlib (check the [Reach docs](https://docs.reach.sh/tut-1.html) for more info)
 ```
 cd vuecli-reach-tut